 G.B.T.
-Technology Trading GMbH llenkoppel 16, 22047 Hamburg, Germany declare that the product (description of the apparatus, system, installation to which it refers)
+Technology Trading GMbH enkoppel 16, 22047 Hamburg, Germany declare that the product (description of the apparatus, system, installation to which it refers) Motherboard

-Motherboard

-GA-G31M-ES2L is in conformity with (reference to the specification under which conformity is declared) in accordance with 2004/108/EC EMC Directive
+GA-G41M-ES2L is no conformity with (reference to the specification under which conformity is declared) in accordance with 2004/108/EC EMC Directive

-□ EN 55011 Limits and methods of measurement of radio disturbance characteristics of ⊠ EN 61000-3-2 Disturbances in supply systems caused industrial, scientific and medical (ISM) high frequency equipment ⊠ EN 61000-3-3 Disturbances in supply systems caused by household appliances and similar electrical equipment "voltage fluctuations" □ EN 55013 Limits and methods of measurement of radio disturbance characteristics of broadcast receivers and associated equipment ⊠ EN 55024 Information Technology equipment-Immunity characteristics-Limits and methods of measurement □ EN 55014-1 Limits and methods of measurement of radio disturbance characteristics of household electrical populations. □ EN 50082-1 Generic immunity standard Part 1: Residual, commercial and light industry portable tools and similar electrical apparatus □ EN 50082-2 Generic immunity standard Part 2: Industrial environment □ EN 55015 Limits and methods of measurement of radio disturbance characteristics of fluorescent lamps and luminaries □ EN 55014-2 Immunity requirements for household appliances tools and similar apparatus □ EN 55020 Immunity from radio interference of broadcast receivers and associated equipment □ EN 50091- 2 EMC requirements for uninterruptible power systems (UPS) III EN 55022 Limits and methods of measurement of radio disturbance characteristics of information technology equipment □ DIN VDE 0855 □ part 10 □ part 12 Cabled distribution systems; Equipment for receiving and/or distribution from sound and television signals 3 ⊠ CE marking The manufacturer also declares the conformity of above mentioned product (EC co (EC conformity marking) above mentioned product □ EN 60065 Safety requirements for mains operated electronic and related apparatus for household and similar general use ⊠ EN 60950 Safety for information technology equipment including electrical business equipment □ EN 60335 Safety of household and similar electrical appliances □ EN 50091-1 General and Safety requirements for uninterruptible power systems (UPS)
+THE RESIDENCE OF THE PARTY OF T III decondance with Form Lowice Discours Control □ EN 55011 Limits and methods of measurement ⊠ EN 61000-3-2 Disturbances in supply systems caused or auto unsurpative characteristics or industrial, scientific and medical (ISM) high frequency equipment ⊠ EN 61000-3-3 Disturbances in supply systems caused by household appliances and similar electrical equipment "Voltage fluctuations" □ EN 55013 Limits and methods of measurement of radio disturbance characteristics of broadcast receivers and associated equipment ⊠ EN 55024 Information Technology equipment-immunity characteristics-Limits and methods of measurement □ EN 55014-1 Limits and methods of measurement of radio disturbance characteristics of household electrical appliances □ EN 50082-1 Generic immunity standard Part 1: Residual, commercial and light industry portable tools and similar electrical apparatus □ EN 50082-2 Generic immunity standard Part 2: Industrial environment □ EN 55015 Limits and methods of measurement of radio disturbance characteristics of fluorescent lamps and luminaries □ EN 55014-2 immunity requirements for household appliances tools and similar apparatus □ EN 55020 Immunity from radio interference of broadcast receivers and associated equipment □ EN 50091- 2 EMC requirements for uninterruptible power systems (UPS) ⊠ EN 55022 Limits and methods of measurement of radio disturbance characteristics of information technology equipment □ DIN VDE 0855 □ part 10 □ part 12 Cabled distribution systems; Equipment for receiving and/or distribution from sound and television signals 3 ⊠ CE marking (Ec.
+(EC conformity marking) The manufacturer also declares the conformity of above mentioned product with the actual required safety standards in accordance with LVD 2006/95/EC conformity of above lards in accordance mentioned product with LVD 2006/95/EC □ EN 60065 Safety requirements for mains operated electronic and related apparatus for household and similar general use ⊠ EN 60950 Safety for information technology equipment including electrical business equipment □ EN 60335 Safety of household and similar electrical appliances □ EN 50091-1 General and Safety requirements for uninterruptible power systems (UPS)